silverhawke249/sdvx-db/README.md

 # sdvx-db

 SDVX songs database, used heavily by `pk-bot` and `sdvx-score-viewer`.
+Contents of the database can be viewed [over here](https://silverhawke.xyz/sdvx-db/).

 ## Database schema